hmlongco/Factory/README.md

  * **Lightweight:** With all of that Factory is slim and trim, just 500 lines of code and half the size of Resolver.
  * **Performant:** Little to no setup time is needed for the vast majority of your services, resolutions are extremely fast, and no compile-time scripts or build phases are needed.
  * **Concise:** Defining a registration usually takes just a single line of code.
 Same for resolution.
- * **Tested:** 100% Unit test code coverage helps ensure correct operation of registrations, resolutions, and scopes.
+ * **Tested:** Unit tests with 100% code coverage helps ensure correct operation of registrations, resolutions, and scopes.
  * **Free:** Factory is free and open source under the MIT License.

  Sound too good to be true?
 Let's take a look.